PADI MASTER INSTRUCTOR

 Be recognized as one of the elite dive educators.
 A PADI Master Instructor embodies the essence of a true dive professional having demonstrated a thorough understanding of the PADI system of diver education, and put it into practice by training 150 or more PADI Divers.
 They are dive industry leaders who help to shape the development of future dive courses.

 If you made it this far, you probably want to become a PADI Course Director.
 I can offer you opportunities to staff IDC programs and gain valuable experience for your next step in your PADI career.
+Follow your career goals under guidance of a 13 x Platinum and 1 x Gold PADI Course Director.
+If you're looking for experience, you just found it.
 Contact me for more details.

 The Fun Part